AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 **Deliverables:**
 1. Organize at least one GMC morale event NLT LLAB #13.
-2. Conduct weekly GMC PMT feedback survey and provide responses to CSQ/IG
+2. Conduct weekly GMC PMT feedback survey and provide responses to CSQ/IG NLT Wednesday.
 3. Send a monthly wellness survey to GMC and report results to CSQ/CC.
-4. Submit GMC interest items, concerns, or feedback to CSQ/CC as needed.
+4. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ### Unit Training Manager (345 CSQ/UTM) – C/Lt Col Brandon Wing
 **Function:** Verifies CSQ compliance with all AFROTC standards and objectives and ensures standardization of training.
 Provides guidance and feedback to TOF/CC on lesson plans and Cadet Report Cards.